-- (1) For Mr. King and Mr. Lytle, represents payment of base salary for a period of 12 months and for Dr. Fussey and Mr. Shan for a period of 9 months. - (2) The payment of a Target Bonus to the Named Executive Officers is at the sole discretion of the Company's Board of Directors.
-Amount includes the maximum proposed Target Bonus as a percentage of base salary established for fiscal year 2012 for each Named Executive Officer as follows: Mr. King 60%; Mr. Lytle 40%; Dr. Fussey 35%; and Mr. Shan 35%. - (3) Represents estimated payment to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for long-term disability and term life insurance, grossed up at an assumed combined state and federal bonus tax withholding rate of 41.88% for Mr. King, Mr. Lytle, and Mr. Shan, and a federal bonus tax withholding rate of 30.65% for Dr. Fussey.
-Amounts were calculated based on current premiums paid for executive's benefits grossed up for estimated applicable taxes.
+- (1) For Mr. King, Mr. Lytle, Mr. Masten and Mr. Ziebell represents payment of base salary for a period of twenty (20) months and for Dr. Fussey and Mr. Shan for a period of twelve (12) months.
+The number of months used to calculate the base salary of Messrs.
+King, Lytle, Masten and Ziebell represents the remaining two-year period from the Effective Date under each of the employment agreements as of April 30, 2013. - (2) The payment of a Target Bonus to the Named Executive Officers is at the sole discretion of the Company's Board of Directors.
+Amount includes the maximum proposed Target Bonus as a percentage of base salary established for fiscal year 2013 for each Named Executive Officer as follows: Mr. King 60%; Mr. Lytle 40%; Mr. Masten 35%; Mr. Ziebell 35%; Dr. Fussey 35%; and Mr. Shan 35%. - (3) Represents the payment of a one-time retention bonus in the amount of 25% of executive's fiscal year 2013 base salary.
+The payment of such retention bonus upon termination is only applicable if termination without cause or resignation for good reason occurs prior to December 31, 2013.
+Otherwise this one-time retention bonus is payable on the first bi-weekly pay period following December 31, 2013, provided the executive has been continuously employed by the Company through December 31, 2013. - (4) Represents estimated payment to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for long-term disability and term life insurance during the severance period of twenty (20) months for Mr. King, Mr. Lytle, Mr. Masten and Mr. Ziebell and twelve (12) months for Dr. Fussey and Mr. Shan.
+Amounts were calculated based on current premiums paid for executive's benefits.